 Funding Opportunity Description

 Third Coast CFAR pilot awards are intended for preliminary studies in HIV-related basic, clinical, social or behavioral research that will lead to new NIH grant submissions.
-The Developmental Core has funded 38 high-impact pilot projects between 2015 and early 2021.
+The Developmental Core funded 46 high-impact pilot projects between 2015 and 2022.